Oryzone/PHPoAuthUserData/README.md

 You can have a look at the [ExtractorInterface](src/OAuth/UserData/Extractor/ExtractorInterface.php) *docblocks* if you want a better understanding of what every method does.

+**NOTE**: In many providers some user data fields are available only if you set the proper scopes/settings for your OAuth app.

 ## Examples